tylerreny/tylerreny.github.io/cv.md

 "The New Race Card: Demographic Change and the Politics of Immigration"

-“Political Ambition and Recruitment: Minorities and Candidate Emergence” (with Paru Shah).
+"Political Ambition and Recruitment: Minorities and Candidate Emergence" (with Paru Shah).

-“Racial Cues and Campaign Advertising in the Age of Obama” (with Loren Collingwood and Ali Valenzuela).
+"Public Reactions to Anti-Latino Appeals in the Age of Obama: Race, Illegality and Changing Norms," (with Loren Collingwood and Ali Valenzuela).

-“Should We Stay or Should We Go?
-The Impact of Immigrant Campaign Appeals in the ’New South”’
+"Should We Stay or Should We Go?
+The Impact of Immigrant Campaign Appeals in the 'New South'"

 #Informal & reports